robotlolita/robotlolita.github.io/_posts/2013-07-12-the-importance-of-being-typed.md

 ²: [Quasi-literals][] in Harmony are supposed to fix this, but it remains to be seen if they'll be used correctly due to the current mindset with regards to working with structured data.

 [Quasi-literals]: http://wiki.ecmascript.org/doku.php?id=harmony:quasis

-# The problem of SQL Injection
-# Clueless templating engines